 - Travel advances are posted to the recipient’s Accounts Receivable account and remain until settled through filing an expense report and/or repaying any excess amount, if necessary.

 - Travel advances are only granted to employees who have accounts in good standing with the University.

 - Repayment of a travel advance must be made within 30 days after the completion of the trip.
 Failure to repay a travel advance within 30 days may result in the loss of this privilege.

 - Finance charges will begin to accrue on the balance in the recipient’s Accounts Receivable account 30 days after the completion of the trip.

 - Any travel expense reimbursement for subsequent trips that are submitted to Financial Services will be applied to outstanding travel advance balances to settle an employee's account.
 Thus, payments from the University to the employee will not be issued to the employee when there is an outstanding Travel Advance balance but will instead be applied towards the outstanding travel advance balances.

 - Any excess amount not returned to the Bursar’s Office within 120 days from the first day of the trip are subject to withholding and payroll taxes and will be included on W-2 forms in order to comply with IRS regulation.
 (See IRS Reg. §1.62-2(g)(2)(i).)

-Any exceptions to this policy must be requested by the department head and/or cost center administrator and approved in advance by the University Controller or Chief Financial Officer.
+Any exceptions to this policy must be requested by the department head and/or cost center administrator and approved in advance by the Chief Financial Officer.